IEEEManCSC/Data-Science-Roadmap-IEEE-2023/General Roadmap.md

 #### :five: : Don’t chase certifications.
 #### :six: : Don’t rush for ML without having a good background in programming & maths.
-#### :seven:  : At the end of every level apply all what you've learned on some projects.
+#### :seven:  : At the end of each stage apply all what you've learned on some projects.

 # So let’s start our journey with preparing your workspace 🚀